 34 Mulgrave Street, Pipitea

-Built of native timber in 1866, Old St. Paul’s Cathedral is a gothic-revival masterpiece with wooden vaulted ceilings and stained glass windows.
+Built entirely of native timber in 1866, Old St. Paul’s Cathedral is a gothic-revival masterpiece with high vaulted ceilings, wooden beams, and stained glass windows.

 24. Wellington Cathedral of St. Paul